• May 2

 And that happens in a specific sequence.

 First, understanding what the pattern has been protecting.
-Not just intellectually — though understanding matters — but tracing the feeling back to where the strategy was first learned.
-Recognizing it for what it actually is: not a current threat, but an old protection responding to something that felt familiar.
+Not just intellectually, but tracing the feeling back to where the strategy was first learned, recognizing it for what it actually is: not a current threat, but an old protection responding to something that felt familiar.

-Second, determining that what it was protecting against isn't happening anymore.
+Second, recognizing that what it was protecting against isn't happening anymore.
 That the strategy, as necessary as it once was, is no longer needed in the same way.

 Understanding, then recognition, then release.